IDRISSI1998/ClearWave/README.md

 ## Models:

-ClearWave model based on simple DNN in keras:
+The ANN model is based on a simple DNN in keras:

 ```python
     n_concat = 7